jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RecordedFuture-SANS-Cyber-Threat-Intelligence-Survey-2020.md

 * [About the Author](#about-the-author)
 * [Sponsor](#sponsor)

-[1] “The Evolution of Cyber Threat Intelligence (CTI): 2019 SANS CTI Survey,” February 2019, www.sans.org/reading-room/whitepapers/analyst/evolution-cyber-threat-intelligence-cti-2019-cti-survey-38790 [Registration required.]
+[1]  "The Evolution of Cyber Threat Intelligence (CTI): 2019 SANS CTI Survey,” February 2019,
+www.sans.org/reading-room/whitepapers/analyst/evolution-cyber-threat-intelligence-cti-2019-cti-survey-38790 [Registration required.]
 [2]  www.youtube.com/watch?v=RwsAiz9dBEQ&list=PLfouvuAjspTrfjl_CskRxIAsMHdWusK-j
 [3]  www.sans.org/course/cyber-threat-intelligence

 ## Executive Summary
 Cyber Threat Intelligence (CTI) is analyzed information about the capabilities, opportunities and intent of adversaries that meets a specific requirement determined by a stakeholder.
 Organizations with CTI programs focus on understanding the threats they face and providing specific information to help defend against those threats.
 In the past few years, CTI has evolved from small, ad-hoc tasks performed disparately across an organization to, in many cases, robust programs with their own staff, tools and processes that support the entire organization.
 2020 was a big year for the SANS CTI Survey, with a record number of respondents and the highest ever reporting of CTI programs within organizations, with 1,006 responding to the survey in 2020 and just 505 responding in 2019.